josephharrisonbraze/braze-docs/_docs/_user_guide/engagement_tools/locations_and_geofences/mobile_integrations.md

 ---

-# Mobile Integrations
+# Mobile integrations

-## Cross-Platform Requirements
+## Cross-Platform requirements

 Geofence-triggered campaigns are available on iOS and Android.
 To support geofences: